cloudposse-terraform-components/aws-github-action-token-rotator/src/README.md

 # Component: `github-action-token-rotator`

-This component is responsible for provisioning
+This component provisions the
 [Github Action Token Rotator](https://github.com/cloudposse/terraform-aws-github-action-token-rotator).

-This component creates a Lambda to rotate Github Action tokens in SSM Parameter Store.
+It creates an AWS Lambda function that rotates GitHub Action tokens stored in AWS Systems Manager Parameter Store.
 ## Usage

 **Stack Level**: Regional

 Here's an example snippet for how to use this component.
 This is generally deployed once and to the automation account's primary region.

 `stacks/catalog/github-action-token-rotator.yaml` file: